sourcegraph/about/blogposts/2021/career-framework.md

 socialImage:
 ---

-# How we built our software engineering career framework

 _Sourcegraph provides universal code search: a navigation engine for understanding your code.
-We're also an [all-remote](https://about.sourcegraph.com/handbook/company/remote) company with a global [team](https://about.sourcegraph.com/handbook/company/team).
+We’re also an [all-remote](https://about.sourcegraph.com/handbook/company/remote) company with a global [team](https://about.sourcegraph.com/handbook/company/team).
 See our [careers page](https://boards.greenhouse.io/sourcegraph91) for current openings._

 Engineering managers felt empowered but unconfident.
 It was the summer of 2020 and the company was seven years old and about 50 people strong (about half of whom were engineers).
 In the year to come, we would grow, rapidly hiring more engineers.

 But scale revealed problems with the way we facilitated career growth.
 Before 2021, growth happened through individual conversations and high-impact work.
-When the engineering team numbers in the 20s, this worked.
+When the engineering team numbered in the 20s, this worked.
 As we added engineers, however, engineering managers felt empowered to promote individual contributors (ICs) but unconfident they were calibrated with other engineering managers.

 Individually, engineering managers and ICs cared about career growth but the conversation around growth was unclear and at times uneven.
 We didn’t have a common language and without a shared understanding of growth, misunderstanding and bias would eventually be inevitable.